sib-swiss/sparql-training/uniprot/README.md

 # Tutorial

-There is a follow jupter notebooks available that introduce the mayor concepts.
+There is a follow jupter notebooks available that introduce the major concepts.

  1. [introduction](00_introduction.ipynb)
  2. [basic information](01_basic_information.ipynb)